tdhock/tdhock.github.io/_posts/2023-11-29-R-gen-new-subsets.md

 The plot above shows a result which is very similar to what we observed above, using the for loop/future/ResamplingCustom.
-But we have moved the split logic to a new class, which makes the user code much simpler: all the user has to define in this framework are two
+But we have moved the split logic to a new class, which makes the user code much simpler.
+All the user has to define in this framework are two
 lists: data sets and algorithms.

 ### Conclusion